|

 ideology that lacks any notion of harmony and equilibrium?

-With questions of personhood: Is someone chosen, perhaps conceived, to be a
+With questions of personhood: Is someone chosen, perhaps conceived, to

 May the state be abused to gratify one community of faith with